-Statute of Limitations for a Wrongful Termination Lawsuit in California
+What is the Statute of Limitations for a Wrongful Termination Lawsuit in California?

 In California, the statute of limitations for your wrongful termination claim will be based on what agency or law you file your lawsuit under.
 Both the federal Civil Rights Act of 1964 and California’s Fair Employment and Housing Act set forth different statutes of limitations.

 In a discrimination-based termination:

 - employees have 180 days from the firing date to file with the EEOC,